wayfair-incubator/node-froid/CONTRIBUTING.md

 **If you discover a security bug, please do not report it through GitHub.
 Instead, please see security procedures in [SECURITY.md](SECURITY.md).**

+### 💡 Feature Requests

+Please file an issue to suggest new features.
+Vote on feature requests by adding a 👍.
+This helps maintainers prioritize what to work on.

+[**See Feature Requests**][requests]

 ## Sending Pull Requests